mui/mui-x/docs/data/charts/axis/axis.md

 But one uses a linear, and the other a log axis.

 Each axis definition is identified by its property `id`.
-And series specify the axis they use with `xAxisKey` and `yAxisKey` properties.
+And series specifies the axis they use with `xAxisKey` and `yAxisKey` properties.

 {{"demo": "ScaleExample.js"}}